 Warning Signals Requiring Prompt Consultation

-Certain symptoms require consultation within days.
-Sudden incontinence onset, without obvious triggering factor, may signal acute pathology.
-Blood in urine (hematuria) is never normal and requires exploration.
-Intense pain associated with leaks may indicate infection, retention, or serious pathology.
+Certain symptoms call for a medical appointment within days, not weeks.
+A sudden onset of incontinence with no obvious trigger may signal an acute condition.
+Blood in the urine is never normal and always warrants further evaluation.
+Intense pain accompanying leaks may indicate infection, urinary retention, or a more serious underlying problem.

-Fever accompanying urinary disorders suggests upper urinary infection (pyelonephritis) requiring urgent antibiotic treatment.
-Total inability to urinate (acute retention) is a medical emergency.
-Associated neurological disorders (leg weakness, sensory disturbances, confusion) may signal spinal compression or stroke.
+Fever combined with urinary symptoms can point to an upper urinary tract infection — such as pyelonephritis — requiring prompt antibiotic treatment.
+Complete inability to urinate is a medical emergency.
+Neurological changes appearing alongside urinary symptoms — leg weakness, sensory disturbances, sudden confusion — may signal spinal cord compression or stroke.

 Less Urgent But Requiring Follow-up Situations